ForwardToSky/code-everyday/README.md

   friends: List<Int>
 ```
 2. Data Handling

-Assume all people are stored in a list or map.

-You must be able to:

-Retrieve a person by their id
-Access their direct friends using the friends list
+You are able to retrieve, create, update, delete the data from people.json.

-3. Functions to Implement
+4. Functions to Implement

 Implement the following functions: